LiskArchive/lips/proposals/lip-Introduce_cross_chain_messages.md

 #### Index

 When a cross-chain message is created and added to the partner chain outbox, the size of the outbox at that point is added to the message in the `index` property.
-This allows all messages to be distinct.
+This allows all messages to be uniquely identified by the `(sendingChain, receivingChain, index)` tuple.
 This is property is important to identify messages and to track them throughout the ecosystem.